AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Data
 ----

-Note that most items in this menu need to access the underlying debugger when the process is stopped, not when it is running.
-This means that you first need to stop the process on a breakpoint or interrupt it, before using the following commands.
-Failing to do so will result in blank windows.
+Most items in this menu need to access the underlying debugger when the process is stopped, not when it is running, so you first need to stop the process at a breakpoint or interrupt it before using the following commands.
+Failure to do so will result in empty windows.

 .. index:: menu; debug --> data --> data window